-- an assessment is made of the relative suitability of candidates, using a competitive selection process
+- an assessment is made of the relative suitability of the candidates to perform the relevant duties, using a competitive selection process; and

-- the assessment is based on the relationship between the candidates' work-related qualities and the qualities genuinely required to perform the relevant duties
+- the assessment is based on the relationship between the candidates' work-related qualities and the work-related qualities genuinely required to perform the relevant duties; and

-- the assessment focuses on the relative capacity of candidates to achieve outcomes related to the relevant duties
+- the assessment focuses on the relative capacity of the candidates to achieve outcomes related to the relevant duties; and

 - the assessment is the primary consideration in making the employment decision.

 Section 22 of the PS Act allows for an Agency Head to engage an individual as an APS employee and section 25 enables the promotion of an APS employee.
 When making these decisions, an Agency Head must uphold the APS Employment Principles.
 How merit is applied in APS engagement and promotion decisions is explained in Part 4 of the Australian Public Service Commissioner's Directions 2022 (the Directions).

 Section 23 of the Directions outlines that an Agency Head upholds the APS Employment Principle 10A(1)(c) of the PS Act by making an engagement or promotion decision that is informed by a merit-based selection process.
 Section 24 of the Directions outlines that a merit-based selection process for engagement or promotion must include the following elements: